chalitha1989/WSO2-Custom-Components/custom-okta-authenticator/README.txt

 Steps
 -------
-1. Open the okta.properties file located at resources directory and provide values for introspectionEndpoint, client_id and client_secret for the APP developed in okta. you can provide 'NA' (client_secret=NA) if the values are not available for the app.
+1.Open the okta.properties file located at resources directory and provide values for introspectionEndpoint, client_id and client_secret for the APP developed in okta. you can provide 'NA' (client_secret=NA) if the values are not available for the app.
 2.Use Maven to build the project,Copy the authorization-1.0.0-SNAPSHOT.jar￼ to <server-home>/repository/components/lib/ folder and restart the server.
 3.Create and publish your API using API publisher UI(Eg: let's assume API name is BlogPost, API version is 1.0.0 and user who published the API is admin)
 4.Then goto following directory